poppinss/indicative/readme.md

 ```

 #### plural
-coverts a given value to plural.
+Converts a given value to plural.
 Which means `person` will be converted to `people`.

 ```javascript
 // raw sanitization